 Complete pending maintenance activities before you perform the database engine version upgrades.

-It's a best practice to create a snapshot of the RDS DB instance or of the Aurora DB cluster before you upgrade the version.
+Before you upgrade the version, it's a best practice to create a snapshot of the RDS DB instance or Aurora DB cluster.
 If you already turned on backups for your instance, then Amazon RDS automatically creates a snapshot as part of the upgrade process.
-With a snapshot, you reduce the upgrade process time because Amazon RDS only needs to create an incremental backup as part of the upgrade.
+Snapshots reduce the upgrade process time because Amazon RDS must only create an incremental backup for the upgrade.

 Wait for the read replica to upgrade

 When you perform a major version upgrade of your primary DB instance, Amazon RDS automatically upgrades all the read replicas in the same AWS Region.
-After the upgrade workflow starts, the read replicas wait for pg_upgrade to complete successfully on the primary DB instance.
+After the upgrade workflow starts, the read replicas wait for pg_upgrade to successfully complete on the primary DB instance.
 Then, the primary DB instance upgrade waits for the read replica upgrades to complete.
-You experience an outage until all upgrades are complete.
-If the downtime window for the upgrade is small, promote or drop your replica instance, and then recreate the read replicas after the upgrade completes.
+The DB instance shuts down until all upgrades are complete.
+If the downtime window for the upgrade is small, then promote or drop your replica instance.
+Then, recreate the read replicas after the upgrade completes.

-Resolve long-running transactions or high workload before the upgrade
+Resolve long-running transactions or high workloads before the upgrade

-Long-running transactions or high workload can increase the time Amazon RDS takes to shut down the database and upgrade the database engine.
+Long-running transactions or high workloads can increase the time Amazon RDS takes to shut down the database and upgrade the database engine.

 To identify long-running transactions, run the following query:

-If you identify a long-running query, then use pg_cancel_backend or pg_terminate_backend to end the query.
-For more information about these functions, see 9.28.2.
-Server signaling functions.
+If you identify a long-running transaction, then use pg_cancel_backend or pg_terminate_backend to end the transaction.
+For more information about pg_cancel_backend and pg_terminate_backend, see Server signaling functions on the PostgreSQL website.

 Make sure that you have enough compute capacity

-The pg_upgrade utility can be compute-intensive.
-It's a best practice to perform a dry-run upgrade before you upgrade your production databases to check that you have enough compute or memory capacity.
-The dry-run upgrade also checks whether you might encounter precheck or upgrade errors.
-You can restore a snapshot of the production instance and perform a dry run with the same instance class as that of the production database.
+The pg_upgrade utility can be compute intensive.
+To check compute, memory, and free storage capacity, it's a best practice to perform a test upgrade before you upgrade your production databases.
+The test upgrade also checks whether you might encounter precheck or upgrade errors.
+You can restore the production instance's snapshot and perform a test with the same instance class as the production database's instance class.

 If the instance class of your DB instance isn't compatible with the PostgreSQL version that you're upgrading to, then the upgrade fails.
-Check the compatibility of engine version with the instance class for Amazon RDS or for Amazon Aurora.
+Check the compatibility of the engine version with the instance class for Amazon RDS or Aurora.

 Check for open prepared transactions

-To check whether there are open prepared transactions on your instance, run the following query:
+To check for open prepared transactions on your instance, run the following query:

 SELECT count(*) FROM pg_catalog.pg_prepared_xacts;